erisruna/erisruna.github.io/content/maspero/_index.md

 In this course I will present recent mathematically rigorous results about the band spectrum of the water waves equations linearized at the Stokes solitary waves.
-This material is based on joint works with A. Maspero, P. Ventura and L.
+This material is based on joint works with M. Berti, P. Ventura and L.
 Corsi.